runtimeverification/k/k-distribution/k-tutorial/1_basic/05_modules/README.md

 determine the rules that can be applied at runtime in order to execute a program.
-For example, in the above example, if the main semantics module is module `LESSON-05-D-1`, then `not` is an uninterpreted function and the rules in module `LESSON-05-D-2` are ignored.
+For example, in the above example, if the main semantics module is module `LESSON-05-D-1`, then `not` is an uninterpreted function and the rules in module `LESSON-05-D-2` are not included.

 While you can specify the entry point modules explicitly by passing the `--main-module` and `--syntax-module` flags to `kompile`, by default, if you